 Car accidents.
 A seizure that causes either loss of awareness or control can be dangerous if you're driving a car or operating other equipment.

-Many states have driver's license restrictions related to a driver's ability to control seizures and impose a minimum amount of time that a driver be seizure-free, ranging from months to years, before being allowed to drive.
+Many states have driver's license restrictions related to a driver's ability to control seizures.
+In these states, there is a minimum amount of time that a driver must be seizure-free before being cleared to drive.
+The amount of time may range from months to years.

 Pregnancy complications.
-Seizures during pregnancy pose dangers to both mother and baby, and certain anti-epileptic medications increase the risk of birth defects.
-If you have epilepsy and you're considering becoming pregnant, talk to your doctor as you plan your pregnancy.
+Seizures during pregnancy pose dangers to both mother and baby.
+Also, certain anti-seizure medicines increase the risk of birth defects.
+If you have epilepsy and you're considering becoming pregnant, get medical help as you plan your pregnancy.

 Most women with epilepsy can become pregnant and have healthy babies.
-You'll need to be carefully monitored throughout pregnancy, and medications may need to be adjusted.
-It's very important that you work with your doctor to plan your pregnancy.
+You need to be carefully monitored throughout pregnancy.
+Your medicines may need to be adjusted.
+It's very important that you work with your healthcare team to plan your pregnancy.

-Other life-threatening complications of epilepsy are uncommon, but may happen, such as:
+Other life-threatening complications of epilepsy are not common but may happen.
+These include: